Spin-dependent metastable He ($2^3S$) atom scattering from ferromagnetic surfaces: Potential application to polarized-gas production: Discussion

 where we neglect the matrix elements multiplied by the small factor $\gamma$.
 Here, given that $a_{\mathrm{PP}}\sim a_{\mathrm{AA}}$, $A_{\mathrm{He*}}$ is expressed as follows:

-Figure \ref{fig:IRA}(c) shows $A_{\mathrm{He*}}>0$ for clean and H-terminated Fe$_3$O$_4$(100), implying that the survival probability is higher when the He* spin is parallel to $S_{M}$.
-Similar to the case of He* scattering from Fe~\cite{PhysRevLett.91.267203}, this finding can be understood based on the spin dependence in the RI rate.
-Figure \ref{fig:pontie} illustrates the density of states (DOS) of the Fe$_3$O$_4$(100) surface~\cite{PhysRevB.81.193402}.
+$A_{\mathrm{He*}}>0$ for clean and H-terminated Fe$_3$O$_4$(100) implies that the survival probability is higher when the He* spin is parallel to $S_{M}$.
+Similarly to the case of He* scattering from Fe~\cite{PhysRevLett.91.267203}, this finding can be understood based on the spin dependence in the RI rate.
+Figure \ref{fig:pontie} illustrates the DOS of the Fe$_3$O$_4$(100) surface~\cite{PhysRevB.81.193402}.
 When He* approaches the surface, its 2s state overlaps with a surface unoccupied state with the same spin, causing the RI.
 Because the spin-down DOS is higher than the spin-up DOS near $E\rm{_F}$ on Fe$_3$O$_4$(100), the RI rate is higher and the survival probability is lower when the He* spin is antiparallel to $S_{M}$.
 This explains the positive $A_{\mathrm{He*}}$.

-Figure \ref{fig:IRA}(c) shows that $A_{\mathrm{He*}}$ is higher for clean Fe$_3$O$_4$(100) than for the H-terminated surface.
-This finding can be understood by considering the contribution of He* scattering from the surface oxygen atom.
-Although the Fe atom on H-terminated Fe$_3$O$_4$(100) is highly spin-polarized at $E_{\rm{F}}$, the spin polarization of the unoccupied local DOS at oxygen is higher on a clean Fe$_3$O$_4$ than on an H-terminated surface~\cite{PhysRevB.81.193402}.
-Additionally, the survival probability is higher when it is scattered by oxygen than by Fe on the topmost surface~\cite{CONRAD198298}.
-Thus, He* atoms with spins parallel to the Fe$_3$O$_4$ spins near the Fermi level were filtered out to a greater extent by scattering on the Fe$_3$O$_4$ surfaces.